 Drinking Alcohol Despite Health Problems

+One of the saddest signs of alcoholism is continuing to drink despite its impacts on one’s health.
 Social drinkers do not drink alcohol to the point of excess, nor do they develop health problems as a result of drinking.
 Those who abuse alcohol or are alcoholics do suffer health problems because of their habits.
 Health problems may involve the short and long term.
 In the short term, alcohol-related health problems include hangovers, headaches, loss of sleep, and avoiding proper nutrition while drinking.
 Long-term health consequences include anemia, diabetes, liver damage, disease and cirrhosis, heart attacks, alcohol blood poisoning, coma, and death.
 Those who experience alcohol-related health issues should seek addiction and recovery treatment immediately.